Chris Marker: Early career (1950–1961)

 After working on the commentary for Resnais's film Le mystère de l'atelier quinze in 1957, Marker continued to refine his style with the feature documentary Letter from Siberia.
 An essay film on the narrativization of Siberia, it contains Marker's signature commentary, which takes the form of a letter from the director, in the long tradition of epistolary treatments by French explorers of the "undeveloped" world.
 Letter looks at Siberia's movement into the 20th century and at some of the tribal cultural practices receding into the past.
 It combines footage Marker shot in Siberia with old newsreel footage, cartoon sequences, stills, and even an illustration of Alfred E. Neuman from Mad Magazine as well as a fake TV commercial as part of a humorous attack on Western mass culture.
 In producing a meta-commentary on narrativity and film, Marker uses the same brief filmic sequence three times but with different commentary—the first praising the Soviet Union, the second denouncing it, and the third taking an apparently neutral or "objective" stance.

 In 1959 Marker made the animated film Les Astronautes with Walerian Borowczyk.
 The film was a combination of traditional drawings with still photography.
-In 1960 he made Description d'un combat, a documentary on the State of Israel that reflects on its past and future.
+In 1960 he made Description d'un combat, (Description of a Struggle) a documentary on the State of Israel that reflects on its past and future.
 The film won the Golden Bear for Best Documentary at the 1961 Berlin Film Festival.

-In January 1961, Marker traveled to Cuba and shot the film ¡Cuba Sí!
+In January 1961, Marker travelled to Cuba and shot the film ¡Cuba Sí!
 The film promotes and defends Fidel Castro and includes two interviews with him.
 It ends with an anti-American epilogue in which the United States is embarrassed by the Bay of Pigs Invasion fiasco, and was subsequently banned.
 The banned essay was included in Marker's first volume of collected film commentaries, Commentaires I, published in 1961.
 The following year Marker published Coréennes, a collection of photographs and essays on conditions in Korea.